ahmadawais/Gutenberg-Boilerplate/README.md

 ## ⚡️ License

 This plugin is licensed under GPL v3.0.
-The content and documentation is the copyrighted to WGA — AhmadAwais.com
+The content and documentation is copyrighted to WGA — AhmadAwais.com.
+I am still making up my mind with how Gutenberg will fit in the WordPress core.
+There are so many things which are both good and bad about it.
+So, instead of ranting about it, I wanted to do something more productive.
+I went ahead, studied the source code and received a lot of help from Gutenberg contributors (Matias Ventura, James Nylen, Riad Benguella, Andrew Duthie, Joen, etc.) to finally build this.
+I also wrote about it [Gutenberg Boilerplate For Third-Party Custom Blocks](https://ahmadawais.com/gutenberg-boilerplate/).

 ---